-Use only 2 or 3 inch diameter pipe.
+For individual heater installations, use only 2 or 3 inch diameter pipe.
 Refer to local codes for restrictions on the use of InnoFlue® PP, PVC, CPVC, or ABS pipe and fittings.
 All exhaust venting materials for product installed in Canada must meet ULC-S636.

-The use of cellular core PVC (ASTM F891), cellular core CPVC, or Radel® (polyphenolsulfone) in nonmetallic venting systems is prohibited and that covering non-metallic vent pipe and fittings with thermal insulation is prohibited.
+The use of cellular core PVC (ASTM F891), cellular core CPVC, or Radel® (polyphenolsulfone) in non-metallic venting systems is prohibited and that covering non-metallic vent pipe and fittings with thermal insulation is prohibited.